 Actively engaging students in the community through community service, civic issues, and partnerships with community-based organizations.
 Community involvement increases relevance for students by helping them see how what they are learning in class applies to the real world.
 It builds both self-esteem and students’ resume of experiences, and helps students make more informed decisions about their future.

 Preparing all students to insure that they are “Future Ready” for college and/or career.
 Students need to be able to communicate well, think critically, problem solve, use technology, be literate, and able to work successfully independently as well as a member of a team.

-Ensuring that all CAHPS students are known well by multiple adults within the school.
-Some structures that insure this include: freshmen & sophomores TIESS (Team Integrated English & Social Studies) in which students have the same language arts and social studies teachers for the first two years, and every student having an Advisory teacher whose role is to advocate for that student and monitor their progress.
+Ensuring that all CAHPS students are known well by multiple adults within the school is a top priority.
+One system in place is freshmen & sophomore TIESS (Team Integrated English & Social Studies), in which students have the same language arts and social studies teachers for the first two years.

 Team Integrated English and Social Studies.
 The benefits of integrating English and US/World History is that it answers the question: why are we doing this?
 The two-period block allows more time to students for investigating topics in depth, and allows more time for project based learning.
 The benefit to having the same teacher for 2 years is that it creates a sense of community within CAHPS, gives teachers time to build stronger student-to-teachers relationships and gives kids a place to belong.
 The TIESS room is a safe place for hangout or study before school and at lunch.